Amerigo Vespucci: Voyage of 14991500

 In 1499, Vespucci joined an expedition licensed by Spain and led by Alonso de Ojeda as fleet commander and Juan de la Cosa as chief navigator.
 Their intention was to explore the coast of a new landmass found by Columbus on his third voyage and in particular investigate a rich source of pearls that Columbus had reported.
 Vespucci and his backers financed two of the four ships in the small fleet.
 His role on the voyage is not clear.
 Writing later about his experience, Vespucci gave the impression that he had a leadership role, but that is unlikely, due to his inexperience.
 Instead, he may have served as a commercial representative on behalf of the fleet's investors.
 Years later, Ojeda recalled that "Morigo Vespuche" was one of his pilots on the expedition.

 The vessels left Spain on 18 May 1499 and stopped first in the Canary Islands before reaching South America somewhere near present-day Suriname or French Guiana.
 From there the fleet split up: Ojeda proceeded northwest toward modern Venezuela with two ships, while the other pair headed south with Vespucci aboard.
 The only record of the southbound journey comes from Vespucci himself.
 He assumed they were on the coast of Asia and hoped by heading south they would, according to the Greek geographer Ptolemy, round the unidentified "Cape of Cattigara" and reach the Indian Ocean.
 They passed two huge rivers (the Amazon and the Para) which poured freshwater 25 mi out to sea.
 They continued south for another 40 leagues (about 150 mi) before encountering a very strong adverse current which they could not overcome.
 Forced to turn around, the ships headed north, retracing their course to the original landfall.
 From there Vespucci continued up the South American coast to the Gulf of Paria and along the shore of what is now Venezuela.
 At some point they may have rejoined Ojeda but the evidence is unclear.
 In the late summer, they decided to head north for the Spanish colony at Hispaniola in the West Indies to resupply and repair their ships before heading home.
-After Hispaniola they made a brief slave raid in the Bahamas, capturing 232 natives, and then returned to Spain.
+After Hispaniola they made a brief slave raid in the Bahamas, capturing 232 Lucayans, and then returned to Spain.